tmastersmart/gmrs_live/README.md

 weather_pws.php
-This is a custom time and temp system that reads data from mesowest, madis, APRSWXNET/Citizen Weather Observer Program (CWOP) It allows you to pick your station.
-See the madis map for station numbers http://www.wxqa.com/  (CWOP) main website https://mesowest.utah.edu/ https://madis-data.ncep.noaa.gov https://aprs.fi/
+This is a custom time and temp system that reads data from mesowest, madis, APRSWXNET/Citizen Weather Observer Program (CWOP) It allows you to pick your station. find your local MADIS station and airport go to the map https://madis-data.ncep.noaa.gov/MadisSurface/

+http://www.wxqa.com/  (CWOP) main website

+https://mesowest.utah.edu/

+https://madis-data.ncep.noaa.gov

+https://aprs.fi/

 Once you have a station id edit the file